-CF = Demand Coincidence Factors represent the fraction of connected load expected to be coincident with the PJM peak demand period as defined in Section 1.10.
+CF = Coincidence Factors represent the fraction of connected load expected to be coincident with the PJM peak demand period as defined in Section 1.11.

 Other resource savings will be calculated as appropriate.

 Specific algorithms for each of the measures may incorporate additional factors to reflect specific conditions associated with a measure.
 This may include factors to account for coincidence of multiple installations or interaction between different measures.